jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

       Report accepted by the meeting.

    c.
 Ministry and Oversight – Quick a report, conducted M&O. Attached
-      Coloradans for Alternatives to the Death Penalty, removed statment by of life inprisionment without the chance for parole. `Molly`_ mailed print copy of approved. `Bill`_ read statement:
+      Coloradans for Alternatives to the Death Penalty, removed statement by of life imprisonment without the chance for parole. `Molly`_ mailed print copy of approved. `Bill`_ read statement:

       1. Do we support this statement as a minute?
-After question from `Carlton`_, statement accepted as a Minute. `Genie`_ and `Jeremy`_ will coordinate formal submission. `Bill`_ has volunteered to be the contact for Coloradans for the Abolutison of the Dealth Penalty. `Bill`_ will be leaving `M&O`_ with `Ann Grant Martin`_ replacing and `Ann`_ will be clerk.
+After question from `Carlton`_, statement accepted as a Minute. `Genie`_ and `Jeremy`_ will coordinate formal submission. `Bill`_ has volunteered to be the contact for Coloradans for the Abolition of the Death Penalty. `Bill`_ will be leaving `M&O`_ with `Ann Grant Martin`_ replacing and `Ann`_ will be clerk.
 Report accepted by the Meeting.

    d.
 First Day School Committee - No Report.

    e.
-Adult Education and Action Committee - Annoucement of the change of
+Adult Education and Action Committee - Announcement of the change of
       schedule. `Molly`_ has put up a change jar the Mesa House.

    f.
 Meeting Home